 Air control layers control "flow of air through the building enclosure, either inward or outward" (Guide for Designing Energy Efficient Building Enclosures, Homeowner Protection Office).
-Controlling air flow into and out of conditioned spaces affects the performance of "thermally efficient enclosure assemblies" (ibid), impacts the potential for condensation in between materials, and directly influences rain water penetration of the building envelope.
-Some air control layers are considered permeable, others air-impermeable or 'airtight'.
+Controlling air flow into and out of conditioned spaces affects the performance of "thermally efficient enclosure assemblies" (ibid), impacts the potential for condensation in between materials, and directly influences rainwater penetration of the building envelope.
+Some air control layers are considered vapour permeable, others vapour-impermeable.
 The suitability of one over the other, in the application of a roofing system, is left to the discernment of the Design Authority.
 Consequently, the RoofStar Guarantee Program strongly recommends that designers and builders of roof systems intended to qualify for a RoofStar Guarantee carefully consider the regulatory design and installation requirements for effective, continuous air control systems.